 Then turn back and head across Parliament Square for views of Big Ben, the Houses of Parliament, and Westminster Abbey.
 First built sometime in the seventh century, the coronation of every British monarch since 1066 has taken place in the interior, with the simple wooden throne used for this ceremony located in St George’s Chapel near the West Door.

 Crossing Westminster Bridge, there are further opportunities for photos of the gothic revival masterpiece that is the Houses of Parliament, before heading towards the London Eye for extraordinary views over the capital.
-End your day with a bite to eat at one of the many bars or restaurants along this stretch of the River Thames.
+End your day with a bite to eat at one of the many rooftop bars or restaurants along this stretch of the River Thames.
 All the things mentioned are great things to do solo while in London, too!

 Day Two – Tower of London, Globe Theatre, St. Paul’s Cathedral